Dsharma734/BLOOD-DONATION/README.md

 # BLOOD-DONATION
-voluntary act where healthy individuals donate blood to be used for saving lives.
+A voluntary act where healthy individuals donate blood to be used for saving lives.